The Top 10 Machine Learning Algorithms to Know

 Related4 Types of Machine Learning to Know

-For machine learning newbies who are eager to understand the basics of machine learning, here is a quick tour on the top 10 machine learning algorithms used by data scientists.
+For those eager to understand the basics of machine learning, here is a quick tour of the top 10 machine learning algorithms used by data scientists.

 1. Linear Regression